AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

   * Mac/Linux: add “127.0.0.1  localhost.aviatrix.com” to /etc/hosts.
 You would need a sudo access for this
   * Windows: add “127.0.0.1  localhost.aviatrix.com” to C:\Windows\System32\Drivers\etc\hosts file.
 Please open your editor/notepad with “run as administrator” (edited)

+Another option is to set the DNS server to a different one - we recommend that you test it with 8.8.8.8 to make sure that the Aviatrix Client works well.

 Any known issue with DD-WRT routers?
 -----------------------------------------------